Incidents in the Life of Madame Blavatsky: Criticism

-Although Blavatsky helped to the author by providing information, in Sinnett's book there is a "number of errors of fact which have been pointed out by later writers."
+Although Blavatsky helped provide information to the author, in Sinnett's book there are a "number of errors of fact which have been pointed out by later writers."

-Solovyov wrote concerning Sinnett's book following:
+Solovyov wrote concerning Sinnett's book the following:

 "For the sake of inflation of Blavatsky's fame Sinnett published a book entitled Incidents in the Life of Madame Blavatsky.
 The book portrays, on the foundation of the most precise evidences, the life of Helena Petrovna.
 Well, it is not difficult to prove that this book is mainly a collection of stories about something that never happened."
 (Note: Kalnitsky wrote that, like a charismatic and debatable person, Blavatsky instigated intensive response, both positive and negative, and following opinions have often issued superfluous contempt or "uncritical idolisation."
 However, separately from such secondary opinions, an even more problematical challenge is that "she herself was consistently revising, retelling, and reinterpreting the narrative of her life, often intentionally exaggerating, omitting, changing, or disguising facts and details for her own private reasons.")
 (Note: Guénon wrote that Sinnett, who "at the beginning probably contributed more than anybody else to make Theosophism known in Europe, was genuinely fooled by all of Mme.
 Blavatsky's tricks."
 Nonetheless, Lavoie claimed: "Much of this biography had been derived from Blavatsky herself; however, Sinnett's history should not be discounted merely on these grounds or for the fact that he was a follower of Blavatsky.
 Sinnett's personal writings remain remarkably critical of Blavatsky.")

 Solovyov stated that from the analysis of the phenomena performed by Blavatsky, which made Hodgson, "we can conclude, with which 'serious and honest' the researcher we deal in the face of Mr. Sinnett, this 'famous apostle' of the modern theosophy and main defender of H. P. Blavatsky."
 Solovyov also stated that the theosophical "Universal Brotherhood" is only a "funny bunch of systematic deceptions, as say the modern Frenchmen – rien qu'une fumisterie."
 He wrote that the conclusions of the SPR about "Blavatsky's phenomena make superfluous the assumption that, in addition to the tricks, she could to demonstrate for the benefit of the theosophy some really exceptional psychic abilities."
 Hodgson in his report argued: